Kwisss/StealthCrypt/README.md

 # StealthCrypt
 Encrypt and decrypt messages using the AES encryption and Steganography

-This code is a Python script that creates a graphical user interface (GUI) using the tkinter library.
-The script allows the user to encrypt and decrypt a message using the AES encryption algorithm from the Cryptodome library.
+This code is roughly a 130 lines Python script. (excluding the messy ui code that creates a graphical user interface (GUI) using the tkinter library)

-The user can also generate a random key, which is then displayed as a QR code for savekeeping.
+The script allows the user to encrypt and decrypt a message using the AES encryption algorithm from the Cryptodome library. it can generate a random key, which is then displayed as a QR code for savekeeping.
 The user can also embed the encrypted message into an image and extract it from the image.

 Here's a breakdown of each section of the code: